elisapolystar/zeebe-test-bench/README.md

 - Publish a message: `zbctl --insecure publish message <task-definition-type> --correlationKey=<key>`.
 The correlation key is set in Modeler as a variable (e.g., "orderId"), and "orderId" must be included when creating the process instance.

 ## Running job workers without zbctl
-`zeebe-job-worker` is a Gradle project which includes pre-defined job workers.
-To run:
+`zeebe-job-worker` is a Gradle project which includes pre-defined job workers and process definitions.
+To start:
-- Open `zeebe-job-worker` in IntelliJ IDEA.
-- Run `gradle build`.
+- Build the project: `gradle build`.
-    - For Windows, if you want to use IntelliJ IDEA's Terminal, remember to switch to the Ubuntu Terminal before running the command.
-- There is some pre-defined run configurations for job workers available.
-Select a suitable one (e.g., CartUpdate) and click the Run button to run a job worker.
+- Deploy all processes and start all job workers: `gradle bootrun`

 Each job worker can print one or more output lines to the command line upon whenever it's job worker is needed.

 ## Full example on setting up the environment and monitor a process instance
 1. Start the environment: `./start.sh`.
 Open Zeebe Simple Monitor at `localhost:8083` and monitor the status after each step below.
-2. Deploy a process: `zbctl --insecure deploy ./bpmn/multi-instance-process.bpmn`
-3. Create an instance: ```zbctl --insecure create instance multi-instance-process --variables "`jq '.' variables/multi-instance-process/some-in-stock.json`"```.
-(If jq is not installed, replace the command between " " by the content in `some-in-stock.json`).
-4. Run the predefined job-worker: Open `CartUpdate.kt` of `zeebe-job-worker` in IntelliJ and run the file.
-The logs should start showing.
-5. Run a job-worker in command line: `zbctl --insecure create worker initiate-payment --handler cat`.
+2. Deploy all processes and start all job workers: `cd zeebe-job-worker && gradle build && gradle bootrun`
 6. Publish a message: `zbctl --insecure publish message "payment-received" --correlationKey="2"`.
 (Why 2?
 Check `some-in-stock.json`)`.